What is Responsible Gambling?

-You will get your results instantly and can take the next step using the resources listed below.
+You will get your results instantly and take the next step using the resources listed below.

 Time alerts do not pause your playing.
 They just let you know that the amount of time you’ve specified has been reached.

-There are a number of great organizations to help you identify problem gambling in yourself or others.
+Several significant organizations help you identify problem gambling in yourself or others.
 They also have professional counselors and information about support groups.

-This is a great resource for questions you might have about problem gambling.
+This is an excellent resource for questions you might have about problem gambling.
 They have great resources and videos.